michael-rubel/laravel-enhanced-container/README.md

 // false
 ```

-##### You can easily mock the methods in your tests as well, and it counts as code coverage. 😉
+#### You can easily mock the methods in your tests as well, and these calls count as code coverage. 😉

 For example:
 ```php